Soul Reaver 2: Development

 Even before the release of Soul Reaver, Crystal Dynamics were aware that they would create a follow-up, but had no "master plan".
 Soul Reaver uses the engine of Gex: Enter the Gecko.
 Prior to the beginning of development, director Amy Hennig emphasized that the role-playing game elements of Blood Omen, stronger dialogue and character interaction, a greater variety of acquirable mechanics, and wider use of the spectral realm should figure into the sequel.
 Pre-production began in late 1999, and the project briefly entered development for the PlayStation and Dreamcast with a targeted release date in fall of 2000.
+However, Sony unveiled the PlayStation's successor, the PlayStation 2, at the Tokyo Game Show in September 1999.
+The development team felt that PlayStation 2's capabilities would elevate the game’s graphics and animation, and as a result, worked to port Soul Reaver 2 onto the new hardware over several weeks.
 The team was given approval to switch to the PlayStation 2 after creating a proof-of-concept demo for E3 2000, and the game was announced as an console exclusive title for the PlayStation 2, dropping the Dreamcast and original PlayStation versions in the process.

 Executive producer Andrew Bennett analogized the developers' design sensibilities to the non-linear nature of Nintendo's The Legend of Zelda and Mario franchises, but said it was decided that Soul Reaver 2 would not be a "traditional 'complete a level, fight a boss' type of game".
 Level designers constructed a generalized puzzle and object-interaction system, helping to prevent an undesired re-emergence of Soul Reavers abundant block puzzles.
 Instead of creating more inherent and optional abilities for Raziel, they focused on including new, mandatory enhancements for the Soul Reaver weapon.